Table of Contents

 The CTs clip directly onto the cable or copper bar of each phase.
 Pay attention to the cable section relative to the CT diameter.

 Other CTs can be ordered for specific cases with a larger diameter.
-To be specified when ordering.
+To be specified at the time of order.

-To facilitate the installation of meters on DSO meter locations, it is possible to order DIN rail boxes with a mounting plate.
+To facilitate the installation of meters on DSO meter locations, it is possible to order DIN rail housings with a mounting plate.

-Climkit offers a pre-wired input panel that allows regrouping, at the site's input point, all the elements necessary for an RCP (photovoltaic, battery and charging stations).
+Climkit offers a pre-wired input board allowing all the elements necessary for an RCP (photovoltaic, battery and charging stations) to be grouped at the site's introduction point.

 It integrates:

-- the grid input (up to 160 A depending on variant)
+- the grid introduction (up to 160 A depending on the variant)

 - the DSO meter location

-- outputs for the photovoltaic inverter (≤ 30 kVA), AC battery and charging stations
+- photovoltaic inverter outputs (≤ 30 kVA), AC battery and charging stations

-- private general, PV, battery and charging station meters
+- the general, PV, battery and charging station private meters

-Ready to assemble and developed by Climkit, it regroups the input and communication infrastructure necessary for the integration of the solutions.
+Ready to mount and developed by Climkit, it brings together the introduction and communication infrastructure necessary for integrating the solutions.

 Assembled in Switzerland with Schneider Electric components, it is available in two variants: